 Who pays the price for our cheap clothing?
 This is a question many consumers have been asking themselves after the tragic circumstances of the 2013 Rana Plaza building collapse.
 This Bangladeshi garment factory crumpled after the manager ignored building code regulations, leading to the death of over 1,100 garment workers.
 Thankfully, things have begun to change around the world as more and more clothing brands safeguard the well-being of workers and make sustainability a priority.
+However, if you wish to ensure you’re not contributing to the unethical production of clothing items, it may be best to learn more about conscious shopping.
 With that said, here is a beginner’s guide to ethical shopping.

 Where to Start